lyderic/latalph/README.md

 # AGENDA OPERVM (_to do_)

-Also convert Arabic numerals to latin e.g.: 5 = V, 100 = C etc.
+- Also convert Arabic numerals to latin e.g.: 5 = V, 100 = C etc.

+- Write tests